DAF201/2022_fall_school_garbage/Theater.md

 react the way the audiences might react

+also made conclusion for the audiences at the end

 ...

 ---

 Greek comedy:
 later in 5th centruy, ate fastival in winter

 ...